-Looking for a cheap Chromebook?
-Then you’ll have doubtless seen the Acer Chromebook 315 pop up on price comparison sites and as well as T3's authoritative best student laptops guide.
-But is it any good?
-That's what our Acer Chromebook 315 review determines.
+Looking for a cheap laptop?
+Then look no further than this Acer Chromebook 315 review, there's a reason it's always popping up on price comparison sites, as well as in T3's authoritative best student laptops guide.
+But is it actually any good?
+That's the question this Acer Chromebook 315 review will hope to answer.

 But impressive specs don’t always mean a great customer experience.
 So we got our hands on the Intel-powered version of the Acer Chromebook 315, the (not very) snappily titled CB315-3H, to learn what it's like to use in practice.